How many hours can a minor work In NJ?

 By

-Quick Answer: According to the NJ Department of Labor, minors aged 14-15 can work up to 18 hours weekly during school (40 in summer), while 16-17 year-olds can work 40 hours weekly (50 in summer).
+Quick Answer: According to the NJ Department of Labor, minors aged 14-15 can work up to 18 hours weekly during school (40 in summer), while 16-17 year-olds can work 40 hours weekly (and up to 50 hours in summer).
 These limits impact scheduling for teenage hosts, cashiers, and servers.

 The age difference between your teenage hires affects nearly every scheduling decision you'll make.
 Most critically, 14–15 year-olds face a 7 PM curfew during the school year, while 16–17 year-olds can work until 11 PM on school nights.